 A Brief History of SSL and TLS

 I know it’s confusing that the terms “SSL” and “TLS” are often used to describe the same type of encryption.
 The easy answer is that SSL (secure socket layer) is the predecessor of the TLS protocol.
-The terms SSL and TLS are used interchangeably because many prefer using the term “SSL” as it was the original term.
-SSL was developed by Netscape way back in 1995.
+The terms SSL and TLS are used interchangeably because many people still prefer the original term, "SSL."SSL was developed by Netscape way back in 1995.
 Three versions of SSL were released through 1996 but all of them have been found to be vulnerable.
 This led to SSL’s deprecation and TLS 1.0 was introduced in 1999.
 Since then, three versions of TLS have been released and it’s become a standard protocol for data security on the internet.

 Why We Need TLS Encryption for a Secure Internet

-All of us transmit a ton of information every day, including sensitive information such as our credit card data, passwords, social security number, email communication, etc. We can send such information without much of worry.
+All of us transmit a ton of information every day, including sensitive information such as our credit card data, passwords, social security number, email communication, etc. We can send such information without much worry.
 Well, TLS encryption is the reason we can do that.

 When you purchase using your credit card, you type in your credit card details in plain text.
 If it remains in plain text while it’s on the way from your device to the web server, a hacker can easily intercept and tamper with it.
 In technical terms, this attack is regarded as a “man-in-the-middle” (MiTM) attack.
 To give a sense of security to users that their privacy will remain intact, there was a need for a technology that thwarts MiTM attacks, and that’s how TLS encryption became an indispensable element in the web security arsenal.